The Facts on Charter Schools and Students with Disabilities

 New York's guidelines, however, limit how many noncertified teachers with the above qualifications may be hired.
 The total number may not be more than 30% of the teaching staff of the charter school, or five teachers, whichever is less.13

-Wondering what your state's certification requirements are for teachers in charter schools?
-Visit the Education Commission of the States.
-You'll find a helpful chart of what different states require.
+Wondering what your state’s certification requirements are for teachers in charter schools?
+Visit the Education Commission of the States (opens in a new window).
+You’ll find a helpful chart of what different states require.

 Are charter schools responsible for providing transportation?